 3. The Group Spreads the Sense of Ownership

 The Reference Group can be the vehicle for spreading a sense of ownership for your business case widely beyond the case-building project team.
-It is a simple reality that people who help build something naturally begin to feel some ownership for it.
+It is a simple reality that people who help build something naturally begin to feel some ownership of it.
 In meetings and discussions, team members contribute to case design and development.
 Inevitably, it becomes their case coming up for review instead of just yours.

 A shared sense of ownership is desirable: People do not want what they work on to fail.